Do I have to sit the LSAT?

 - Where can I sit the LSAT?

 Can I resit the LSAT?

-If you believe that your test score does not reflect your true ability, you can resit the LSAT.
+Yes.
 LSAT scores are valid for five years and Melbourne Law School will use your highest LSAT when assessing your application.
-Please visit the LSAC website for further information.
+For further information, visit the LSAC website.

 How does Melbourne Law School retrieve my results?

-You must include your eight digit LSAC account number in your Melbourne JD application form after you have registered or sat the LSAT.
-This allows us to download your LSAT scores and essay directly from LSAC after results are released.
+You must include your eight digit LSAC account number in your Melbourne JD application after you have registered or sat the LSAT.
+This allows us to download your LSAT scores directly from LSAC after results are released.